Overview of Best Science Degrees for the Future

 Bachelor's Degree in Biology or Chemistry

 Students who know that they want to pursue a science-related degree, but aren't yet certain what career they are interested in, may want to earn a degree in a science field like chemistry or biology.
 These degrees are very versatile, as they could prepare students for entry-level research positions immediately after graduation, while they also prepare students for continued education if they are interested in obtaining a master's or doctoral degree in an advanced science or professional field like medicine or dentistry.
-These fields are expected to experience favorable job growth through 2026, says the BLS, as dentistry is expected to grow by 17% and physicians and surgeons are expected to experience 15% job growth, both of which are much higher than the national average growth for all occupations of 7%.
+These fields are expected to experience favorable job growth through 2028, says the BLS, as dentistry is expected to grow by 7% and physicians and surgeons are expected to experience 7% job growth as well, both of which are higher than the national average growth for all occupations of 5%.
 Students who are interested in pursuing a medical career may want to consider participating in a pre-dentistry or pre-medicine program if their undergraduate institution offers it.

 Bachelor's degrees in chemistry and biology typically include both introductory and advanced courses in chemistry and biology, along with a few mathematics courses.
 To gain admission into these programs, students will need to fulfill the standard admission requirements at their school, which typically include submitting an application, SAT or ACT scores, high school transcripts, and letters of recommendation.
 Some programs may have additional entrance requirements, like demonstrated high performance in high school science courses.